-Woodside Energy’s Scarborough to Pluto gas project is the most polluting fossil fuel project currently proposed in Australia.
+Woodside Energy’s Scarborough to Pluto gas project is one of the most polluting fossil fuel project currently proposed in Australia.

 Its annual greenhouse gas emissions that drive climate change will be equal to that of 15 coal stations.
 That’s more pollution than the planned Adani mine.